ayoy/micropython-thermal-printer/README.md

 ## Additions

 * `printBitmapFromFile()` - allows for printing the bitmap from file on disk, instead of reading it from array of bytes like `printBitmap()` does.
+* `printBMPImage()` - allows for printing the actual .bmp image.
+Supports 1-bit Windows BMP format only, up to 384px wide.
 * heat dots, heat time and heat interval settings are parametrized in the initializer to fine tune printer output.

 ## Usage